-Glimpse history through old images of the Quayside at Newcastle upon Tyne,
+Enjoy a glimpse of history through old images of the Quayside in Newcastle upon Tyne, England, UK.

 Set against the River Tyne and facing across to Gateshead, Newcastle’s historic Quayside has been transformed from an industrial transport centre into a hub for culture and leisure.